4th June 2014

 'Services and programs for prisoners should be developed

-through a process that measures whether all members of the group
+through a process that measures whether all members of the group 'prisoners'

-to each other, but measured in relation to their needs'.
+but measured in relation to their needs'.

 8th February 2005